 Alright, and praying mantes are COOL.

 - Egg case: we recommend buying at least two, as sometimes one can be a dud – nature isn’t guaranteed after all.
 More details on how to locate suppliers under the heading “Getting an Egg Case.”

-- Misting bottle: filled with unchlorinated or rain water (or leave tap water for three days uncovered before putting in the sprayer to allow chlorine to evaporate).
-Be sure to use a new bottle or one that hasn’t been used for any chemicals or soap before.
+- Misting bottle: filled with unchlorinated or rainwater (or leave tap water for three days uncovered before putting it in the sprayer to allow the chlorine to evaporate).
+Be sure to use a new bottle or one that hasn’t been used for chemicals or soap before.

-- Container with Netting: We’ve used one similar to this, it can be stored flat and can be used for lots of other bugs.
-And for parents…it seals well, and has very fine mesh, so no unwanted escapees!
-We’ve used various containers (like a giant mason jar, bug jar, mesh critter cage), and cut fine netting (even nylons) and secured the mesh over the opening with a rubber band.
+- Container with Netting: We’ve used one similar to this; it can be stored flat and used for many other bugs.
+And for parents…it seals well and has a very fine mesh, so no unwanted escapees!
+We’ve used various containers (like a giant mason jar, bug jar, and mesh critter cage), cut fine netting (even nylons), and secured the mesh over the opening with a rubber band.
 Just don’t use a ziplock bag!
 They need to breathe!

 - Sewing pin or similar

 - Sticks and leaves gathered from the yard

 Since we’re not sure where you’re from, dear reader, it may take a few moments to locate the mantis species appropriate for your area.
 It’s so important not to introduce unwanted or invasive species!

 When first researching, we looked up ‘natural pest control for (Ontario)’ and what species of praying mantis were native to Ontario for comparison.
 After contacting a few companies, we found one with an entomologist who responded to inquiries.
 Their website states: “All of the ‘Good Bugs’ we offer are either native to North America or have been approved and permitted by Agriculture Canada for Natural Insect Controls.”
 They can confirm which species you should get for your area.